-Activity 3.2.2.1: Formulation and implementation of a technology development and application program for RE/EE in government, community-based and private business projects for selected island communities.
+Output 3.2.2: Implemented LC projects in selected communities communities.
 This activity involves the showcasing of more community-based applications of RE and EE technologies as well as application the integrated energy planning and policy implementation that will be developed in Component 2 to accelerate investment decisions to undertake RE and EE projects.
 This will include provision of technical support services, spare part management/supply, and grid connection, if necessary.